Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 <img src="https://github.com/asdub/laughing-cookbook/blob/master/readme/appflow.png" alt="App Flow Diagram"/>

-Users will initially land at /recipes, styled as 'Discover Recipes'.
+Users will initially land at */recipes*, styled as *'Discover Recipes'*.
 And is available to all user types.
-Unregistered users can navigate to the individual recipe views by clicking 'View Recipe'.
+Unregistered users can navigate to the individual recipe views by clicking *'View Recipe'*.
-At all times they can navigate to back to 'Discover Recipes', 'Login', or 'Register' via the navigation bar (or sidebar on mobile).
+At all times they can navigate to back to *'Discover Recipes'*, *'Login'*, or *'Register'* via the navigation bar (or sidebar on mobile).

-Logged in users have the ability to access their 'My Recipes' view and have access to the 'Add Recipe' functionality.
+Logged in users have the ability to access their *'My Recipes'* view and have access to the *'Add Recipe'* functionality.
 Users have additional options available to them such as edit and delete functions - these are explored in further detail in the Features section below.

-The navigation/side bar displays different options once logged in, 'Login' & 'Register' are replaced with 'My Recipes', 'Add Recipe' and 'Logout'.
+The navigation/side bar displays different options once logged in, *'Login'* & *'Register'* are replaced with *'My Recipes'*, *'Add Recipe'* and *'Logout'*.

-A user logged in with admin privileges has an additional navigation option - 'Admin Dashboard'.
+A user logged in with admin privileges has an additional navigation option - *'Admin Dashboard'*.
 From there an administrator can view an overview of the app.
 And has further functions available to them in terms of site advertising.